JamesMakarov/JamesMakarov/README.md

 I'm a Computer Science student at **UFC (Federal University of Ceará)**.
 My journey involves building robust, scalable backend systems while keeping a strong foot in computational theory.

-I specialize in **Java (Spring Boot)** and **Python (Django)** ecosystem, creating solutions that solve real-world problems.
+I specialize in the **Java (Spring Boot)** and **Python (Django)** ecosystem, creating solutions that solve real-world problems.
 Simultaneously, I explore the depths of computer graphics and quantum algorithms to understand the "why" behind the "how".

 > *"Engineering solutions from the cloud down to the metal."*